-Calibrate images prior to uploading to the BHTOM website.
-Figure 3.5.2 is an image, being processed with Astrometrica of Gaia20fnr obtained with the Warrumbungle robotic telescope on 2021 February 3rd using a V filter
+If you are going to upload images to the BHTOM website they must be calibrated.
+Curently it is much easier just to send your magnitude measurements to the co-ordinator as mentione din Figure 3.2.1.
+Figure 3.5.2 is an image processed with Astrometrica of Gaia20fnr obtained with the Warrumbungle robotic telescope on 2021 February 3rd using a V filter